rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 * `n3,n4,n6,n8,n9` are type-2 sectioning nodes

 Note that the injection of explicit inactive container nodes (aka. parent containers) allows to increase the width of a section hierarchy.
-Because of that, even type-2 sectioning nodes can be used to define any hierarchy of sections.
+Because of that, type-2 sectioning nodes, in combination with parent containers, can be used to define any section hierarchy.

 As a result, the tree of sections now contains four rtl-paths:
 `(s0,s3)`, `(s0,s4)`, `(s0,s6,s8)` and `(s0,s9)`.